 The pit, and more specifically the Orange Pond, is the only area where there has been known acidic drainage.
-This was remediated in 2006 by admixing limestone with the weathered intrusive rocks on the west side of the central core to cover the area with a low permeability cap.
+Measures to remediate the acid drainage were carried out in 2006 by admixing limestone with the weathered intrusive rocks on the west side of the central core and the placement of a low permeability cap.
 These remedial works are being monitored to verify the continued efficacy.